nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 If you are installing NGINX Ingress Controller with Helm, follow the [Install with Helm](#install-with-helm) instructions and set `nginxServiceMesh.enableEgress` to `true`.

-### Allow Pods to route egress traffic through NGINX Plus Ingress Controller
+### Allow Pods to route egress traffic through NGINX Ingress Controller

-If egress is enabled you can configure Pods to route **all** egress traffic - requests to non-meshed services - through NGINX Plus Ingress Controller.
+If egress is enabled you can configure Pods to route **all** egress traffic - requests to non-meshed services - through NGINX Ingress Controller.
 This feature can be enabled by adding the following annotation to the Pod spec of an application Pod:

 ```bash